 2. Policy loans from life insurance policies generally are not subject to income tax, provided the contract is not a Modified Endowment Contract (MEC), as defined by Section 7702A of the Internal Revenue Code.
 A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent cash value of the contract exceeds premium paid.
 Distributions from MECs are subject to federal income tax to the extent of the gain in the policy and taxable distributions are subject to a 10% additional tax prior to age 59½, with certain exceptions.
 Policy loans and withdrawals will reduce cash value and death benefit.
 Policy loans are subject to interest charges.
 Consult with and rely on your tax advisor or attorney on your specific situation.

-Life insurance policies have terms under which the policy may be continued in force or discontinued.
+Life insurance policies have terms under which the policy may be continued in effect or discontinued.
 Permanent life insurance requires monthly deductions to pay the policy’s charges and expenses, some of which will increase as the insured gets older.
 These deductions may reduce the cash value of the policy.
 Current cost of insurance rates and current interest rates are not guaranteed.
 Therefore, the planned periodic premium may not be sufficient to carry the contract to maturity.
 For costs and complete details, refer to the policy or call or write North American Company for Life and Health Insurance at One Sammons Plaza, Sioux Falls, SD 57193.
 Telephone 877-872-0757.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.